contentful/contentful.js/README.md

 ```
 {
-  "sys": {
-    "type": "Array"
-  },
   "total": 1,    // Total number of items matching the query
   "skip": 0,     // Offset into the result set represented by this response
   "limit": 100,  // Effective limit on # of items returned in this response
-  "items": [
   // Full representations of each item
-  ]
 }
 ```